ocf/ocfweb/ocfweb/docs/docs/staff/getinvolved.md

 #### Board of Directors (BoD)

-**Mondays 7-8pm**
+**Wednesday 8-9pm**

-The OCF Board of Directors has open meetings from 7-8 pm every Monday.
+The OCF Board of Directors has open meetings from 8-9 pm every Wednesday.
 BoD is where we discuss and vote on administrative decisions.
 If you are interested in gaining insight into the internal operations the OCF from an administrative perspective, please come to BoD meetings!
 Meetings always are open to all.